 If you have more questions about migrating Windows 10 or transferring Windows OS to another drive - HDD/SSD, check the Further Readings below, and you'll find satisfying answers.

-Further Readings - FAQs about Windows 10 OS Migration to a New Drive
+Further Readings - FAQs about Move Windows to Another Drive

 Here, we collect some related questions that are frequently asked in the Windows forum.
 If you have the same questions, check and find answers here.

-1. How do I move Windows 10 to a new SSD?
+1. How do I clone Windows 10 to a new SSD?

-As the full guide provided on this page, to move Windows 10 to a new SSD, follow the guide steps below:
+As the full guide provided on this page, to clone Windows to a new drive, follow the guide steps below:

 1. 1.
 Connect the new SSD to the PC via SATA cable and initialize it (in the same partition style as your OS disk).